One unit of credit equals four semester hours.

 CHM 107 Physical Science Concepts for K-8 Teachers

 This course is designed to strengthen a student’s understanding of physical science concepts and the nature of scientific inquiry.
-To gain these understandings, students will collaboratively conduct a number of scientific inquires to answer strong driving questions co-conducted with the course professor and other students.
+Students collaborate with faculty and classmates on scientific inquires to answer driving questions.
 The perspective and knowledge gained from these inquiries will aid students as they examine their own physical science misconceptions and construct new understandings.
 Cross-listed with PHY 107.
 Includes laboratory.
 Prerequisite: ECE/EED/SEC/SPE 200 or concurrent enrollment.
 Spring Term.

 CHM 110 Chemistry and Issues in the Environment

 This course examines chemistry concepts through the study of environmental issues.
 Issues include air pollution, ozone depletion, energy, nuclear power, climate change and water quality.
 Solutions to environmental problems depend on progress in science and technology, as well as political decisions and prevailing ethical value systems.
 Includes laboratory.
 No prerequisite.

 CHM 112 Water and Energy: Resources for a Sustainable Future